-Of course, the film is not only about Harley Quinn.
+Of course, the film is not only about Miss Quinzel.
 With this film, we have a great new cast of characters who hold their own alongside the likes of Quinn.
 Montoya is a Gotham PD detective, hellbent on seeing Sionis finally serve his time behind bars.
 Having held herself to a high moral standard, Montoya finds herself battling with decisions she’s made out of desperation to compile this case against one of Gotham’s most notable villains.
-On the other hand, you have Dinah working for the same criminal Montoya is trying to build a case against, and then you have Helena, who is closing in on a target close to Sionis, just trying to stay out of everyone’s way, and God help you if you find yourself in hers.
+On the other hand, you have Dinah/Black Canary working for the same criminal Montoya is trying to lock up, and then you have Helena/Huntress, who is closing in on a target close to Sionis, just trying to stay out of everyone’s way (and God help you if you find yourself in hers).
 As Montoya blurs the line between what is right and wrong, something she has in common with Black Canary and Huntress, the work of each actor truly shines.
-Perez, Smollett and Winstead expertly breathe life into their comic book character counterparts.
-The trio truly bring something special to their characters and it’s clear that they did their research on the source material for their characters.
+Perez, Smollett and Winstead expertly breathe life into their comic book counterparts.
+The trio truly brings something special to their respective characters and it’s clear that they did their research on the source material.
 It is not often that a character is truly embodied by the actor portraying them, but Smollett, Perez and Winstead indeed did just that while bringing in some of their own originality to the mix.
-My only wish is that we got to see more of them.
+My only wish is that we got to see even more of them.

 Of course, we cannot talk about this film and not talk about its villains.
 I think that in terms of DCEU films, McGregor’s Sionis and Messina’s Zsasz are my favourite villains.
-While they are rather unassuming in terms of looks, the pair certainly makes up for it in demeanour and attitude.
-There is something entirely unnerving about the two and their penchant for gruesome violence.
+While they are rather unassuming in terms of appearance, the duo certainly makes up for it in demeanour and attitude.
+There is something entirely unnerving about the pair and their penchant for gruesome violence.
 Sionis and Zsasz make it their business to terrify those who get in their way or don’t join them.
-The results are both devastating and terrifying (something you will see on the big screen when you see the film) and it makes for some of the best villain moments seen in a comic book film to-date.
+The results are both devastating and terrifying (something you will see on the big screen when you watch the film) and it makes for some of the best villain moments seen in a comic book film to-date.

 Coupling the amazing acting from the cast with an action-packed and comedic script from Christina Hodson, Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn) is a film that certainly deserves its place in the pantheon of comic book films.
 The action is some of the best that you’ll ever see and while it is bloody and oftentimes violent, the film doesn’t solely rely on just that to make the action appealing.
 The fight sequences are well choreographed, and very raw.
 Each character gets the chance to show off their unique set of skills and it makes for a wonderful watch.
 While the film is different from its many counterparts, it doesn’t seem to be too overly concerned about its place in the larger spectrum of things.
 It has some elements that are indescribably unique – including the bonds of camaraderie and sisterhood, that haven’t really been felt or seen yet in other comic book films (save for a handful).